-Management of assessment and instructional skills and competencies needed to provide effective remediation based on information gathered through assessment of students in inclusive special education settings, individually or in groups.
+This course will focus on management of assessment and instructional skills and competencies needed to provide effective remediation based on information gathered through assessment of students in inclusive special education settings, individually or in groups.
 Emphasis is on methods and strategies for standards based instruction with emphasis in the areas of mathematics, science, and the arts.
-20 hours field required in a special education setting.
+20 hours of fieldwork experience required in a special education setting.
 Open only to students matriculated in this school.